-We are excited to support organizations and projects throughout Washington State and along our borders.
-We look forward to working with people who shape our learning through their efforts to improve health equity and advance community aspirations for a vibrant, healthy future in Washington.
+We are excited to support organizations and projects throughout Washington and along our borders.
+We look forward to working with people who shape our learning through their efforts to advance racial justice and equity.

-The Foundation has a broad view of health and the many factors that contribute to individual, family, and community well-being.
-That broad view, along with our status as a 501(c)(4) organization, means that we can—and want to—fund a wide range of organizations and projects engaged in advocacy, leadership development, cultural reclamation, community healing, civic participation, organizing, anti-racism work, narrative change, and much more.
+We have a broad view of what this work can look like, and along with our status as a 501(c)(4) organization, means that we can—and want to—fund a wide range of organizations and projects engaged in advocacy, leadership development, cultural reclamation, community healing, civic participation, organizing, anti-racism work, narrative change, and much more.

-Group Health Foundation accepts sponsorship requests for support of community and culturally specific gatherings, meetings, conferences, and fundraisers.
-We sponsor events that have short-term benefits of furthering community connection and collective action, and that also make long-term progress toward health equity in Washington State.
+GHF accepts sponsorship requests for support of community and culturally specific gatherings, meetings, conferences, and fundraisers.
+We sponsor events that have short-term benefits of furthering community connection and collective action, and that also make long-term progress toward justice and equity in Washington.
 Recognizing that many organizations are changing their event plans in light of the COVID-19 pandemic, please know that we will consider accommodating requests to support online and virtual gatherings that fit our application criteria.

 Community Learning Grants

-Organizations and communities across Washington are doing powerful work to improve health equity: from community organizing and leadership development, to cultural work dedicated to healing from trauma caused by racism and colonialism, to education and advocacy.
+Organizations and communities across Washington are doing powerful work to build a better future: from grassroots organizing and leadership development, to cultural reclamation and community-centered healing, to civic engagement and policy advocacy.
 We are eager to support this work.